ryos17/phone-audio-mark/README.md

 pip install -e .
 ```

-#### To create the correct folder structure that AudioMarkBench expects
+#### To create the correct folder structure that AudioMarkBench expects:
 ```bash
 cd <location_of_audiomarkbench>/AudioMarkBench/no-box